 Primed covers are given 4 coats of sanded primer for a beautiful and smooth surface, ready for your final color.

 In addition to 4 coats of sanded primer, the heater covers receive 2 final coats of satin white for a beautiful finish.

 The top and front of the Heater cover are made with pine, given a medium stain and mildly distressed and aged look, then finished with clear lacquer.

 You can have your custom covers made in Cherry, Oak, or Mahogany hardwoods

 The Unfinished hardwood is sanded smooth and ready for you to stain and or apply your clear coat.
 Your hardwood cover can also be shipped already finished with 5 coats of clear satin lacquer for a beautiful and durable finish that really shows off the beauty of the wood.

 Specify whether the Right End and Left End are Open or closed.

 If the metal baseboard meets a wall on the left or right end then you should enter an "open end" detail for that end.

-If the cover does not meet the wall, and there is a space between the heater cover and the wall so that the end of the heater cover is visible then specify a "closed end" detail
+If the cover does not meet the wall, but instead meets your baseboard moulding, so that the end of the heater cover is visible then specify a "closed end" detail

 In the section labeled Wall Layout in the order form below, click on the picture that matches the layout of your walls.
 After you make your selection the appropriate fields will open below it for you to enter the length of the walls.